◀ Back to All Regional Summits

 Join Us

-This year’s Summits will be intentionally focused on relationship building and discussing the real-world issues you face within your school community.
+Our Summits are intentionally focused on relationship building and discussing the real-world issues you face within your school community.
 Join us for speaker presentations, discussions and situation rooms*, and meals together.

 This opportunity to step aside for a couple of days, to relax with nearby colleagues, to discuss issues, to pray for one another, and to bear one another’s burdens should not be overlooked in the pressing daily battle for the souls of your students and the security of your school.
 You will return home invigorated, knowing that you have allies you can rely on.